 “Good honest broadband from Yorkshire” sounds about as silly as tea from Yorkshire, but it hasn't stopped Sheffield-based Plusnet building a solid reputation since it launched in 1997 with a very up-front approach to the small print.

-Broadband connections are up-to-20Mbps where it’s available, with 10GB and 60GB allowances, and you can choose from a 12-month contract or a rolling monthly contract.
-Hybrid fibre up-to-76Mbps is only available on 18-month contracts, with 40GB and 250GB allowances.
+Standard broadband connections are up-to-16Mbps, with unlimited downloads, and you can choose from a 12-month contract or a rolling monthly contract.

 At face value, Plusnet is just another broadband provider, with ADSL2+ up-to-16Mbps and hybrid fibre services up-to-76Mbps, but although owned by BT, its approach is far from typical.